 Mediavine has been around since 2004, and they work as the middle entity that brokers between content creators and advertisers.
-Heading into 2021, they now represent 7,000+ websites that host their blog ads.
+As we push further into 2023, they now represent 7,000+ websites that host their blog ads.

 Here’s how they explain what they do: “Strictly from an ad management standpoint, we manage your ad server, optimize ad placements, use header bidding and work directly with advertisers on your behalf.”

 How to Sign up for the Mediavine Blog Advertising Network